Prescott has gruesome injury, Cowboys rally to beat Giants

 After Dallas got even and forced a New York punt, Gallup made a toe-dragging 19-yard catch.
 Then Gallup made an over-the-shoulder grab with Dion Lewis running stride for stride.
 Both catches held up on review.

 The Cowboys (2-3), who trailed by two touchdowns in the second quarter for their fourth straight game with a double-digit deficit, extended their lead when Ezekiel Elliott ran in from 12 yards out to make it 31-23 three plays after Prescott’s injury.
+Elliott had 91 yards rushing and two touchdowns.

 It was the first game at the home of the Cowboys for former coach Jason Garrett, the Giants’ offensive coordinator who was replaced by Mike McCarthy in Dallas after the Cowboys missed the playoffs amid high expectations last season.